What is a revision BBL?

 Is a revision BBL possible?

 In many cases, it is certainly possible to undertake a revision Brazilian butt lift.
-In all cases, it is important to bear in mind that the main risk of BBL surgery is that there may not be sufficient fat left to extract with liposuction which could then be used for the fat transfer to the buttocks.
+In all cases, it is important to bear in mind that the main risk of BBL surgery is that there may not be sufficient fat left to extract with liposuction, which could then be used for the fat transfer to the buttocks.
 A key prerequisite of revision BBL surgery is that patients have sufficient fat stores for the proper amount of Leiper suction.
-Patients who are having only minor adjustments may not require much fat at all but for patients who are looking for substantial improvements in buttock size and shape then there would need to be enough fat able to be removed by a Liposuction.
+Patients who are having only minor adjustments may not require much fat at all, but for patients who are looking for substantial improvements in buttock size and shape, then there would need to be enough fat able to be removed by liposuction.

-With any fat transfer procedure, which most commonly involves removing fat with liposuction followed by purification and reinjection into the buttocks, the healing time can be up to 1 year as the newly transferred fat requires a new blood supply to form to the area.
+With any fat transfer procedure, which most commonly involves removing fat with liposuction followed by purification and reinjection into the buttocks, the healing time can be up to one year as the newly transferred fat requires a new blood supply to form in the area.
 This is why it is important to give it at least one year before undertaking a revision BBL surgery.

-Following any type of surgical procedure including a Brazilian butt lift, swelling and bruising develop and scar tissue will form and this takes time to mature and soften with time.
-Your surgeon will want to make sure that any scar tissue has fully matured before undertaking revision surgery.
+Following any type of surgical procedure, including a Brazilian butt lift, swelling and bruising develop and scar tissue will form, and this takes time to mature and soften with time.
+Your surgeon will want to ensure that any scar tissue has fully matured before undertaking revision surgery.

 When should I have a revision BBL?

 When carried out by an experienced body contouring surgeon, the BBL procedure is extremely safe and produces consistently good results when carried out with the proper safety precautions.
 However, there are a number of factors that can determine the requirement for a revision BBL.
-When fat is not injected in sufficient volumes, under-correction can occur and if fat is not injected into the correct area of the buttock the shape of the buttock may not be what you had hoped for.
-There is of course a limit to how much fat can be safely injected and this will depend on the quality of the overlying skin which differs for each patient.
+When fat is not injected in sufficient volumes, under-correction can occur.
+If fat is not injected into the correct area of the buttock, the shape of the buttock may not be what you had hoped for.
+There is, of course, a limit to how much fat can be safely injected, and this will depend on skin elasticity, which differs for each patient.
 When fat does not survive, it may sometimes result in visible skin rippling or lumpiness.
-If you are unhappy with how are you healed then in some cases it may be possible to undertake a revision Brazilian butt lift.
+If you are unhappy with how you have healed, then in some cases it may be possible to revise the Brazilian butt lift.